jupyterlite/jupyterlite/docs/howto/extensions/frontend.md

 ![apod-tutorial]

-If you make a new change to the extension, re-run `jupyter lite build` and refresh the page.
+If you iterate and make new changes to the extension:

+- Rebuild the extension with `jlpm run build`
+- Re-run `jupyter lite build`
+- Refresh the page

 [apod-tutorial]:
   https://user-images.githubusercontent.com/591645/171583522-f5677259-b91a-4ab0-8812-9770807a088e.gif